 Taking place since 1660, the famous Changing the Guard ceremony sees the handover of duties between two groups of castle guards, dressed in red jackets and bearskin caps.
 Today, it usually takes place at 11:00 on Tuesdays, Thursdays, and Saturdays, although the schedule can change so check dates and times beforehand.

-Walk down the aisle of St George’s Chapel, a spectacular example of gothic architecture, perhaps most recognisable as the wedding location for HRH Prince Harry and Meghan Markle.
+Walk down the aisle of St George’s Chapel, a spectacular example of gothic architecture, perhaps most recognisable as the wedding location for Prince Harry and Meghan Markle.
 It is also the final resting place of many British monarchs.

 Another unmissable sight for all the family is Queen Mary’s Dolls’ House, built by the British architect Sir Edwin Lutyens.
 The intricate construction includes contributions from over 1,500 of the finest craftsmen of the early 20th century.
 It even has electricity, working lifts, and running water!
+Please note that The Dolls’ House is currently closed due to social distancing measures, so please check the website for opening times.

 There are loads of things to see and do just outside the royal grounds.
 Stretch your legs after your castle tour with a walk through the beautiful greenery of Windsor Great Park, where you’ll spot plenty of deer and stunning views of Windsor.
 When you’re all tired out, rest up at the Theatre Royal Windsor.
 Located just outside the walls of the castle, you can enjoy the best of British theatre before it hits the West End.